zhenyakornilov/kottans-frontend/README.md

       > while actually the others of this six tasks weren't that challenging and I solved them on my own.
       > Still, the hardest concept to understand for me is recursions (and algorithms too, of course),
       > more precisely they are understandable, but I can't implement them yet whithout hints.
-3. JS-Dom practice - ongoing
+3. JS-Dom practice
 - [Demo](https://zhenyakornilov.github.io/kottans-js-dom-practice/)
 - [Code base](https://github.com/zhenyakornilov/kottans-js-dom-practice)
+  > I liked this task, I had a lot of practice here and improved my understanding of DOM manipulation.
+  >

 ---
 ## A Tiny JS World (pre-OOP)